 Where: Event takes place at various venues and theaters.

-Tickets: Starting March 14, individual tickets and passes can be purchased at the Prekindle Main Box Office in Mockingbird station, and online at www.DallasFilm.org.
+Tickets: Individual tickets and passes can be purchased at the Prekindle Main Box Office in Mockingbird station, and online at www.DallasFilm.org.

 April 5: Movies in the Park (The Colony)Bring the whole family to enjoy popcorn and a kid-friendly movie as well as fun games and give-aways.
 Sit back, relax and enjoy the show on a large outdoor inflatable screen.
 Blankets, chairs and refreshments are welcome.
 Concessions will also be available for purchase.
 For more information, please contact the Parks and Recreation Department at 972-625-1106.

 Where: The Colony Five Star Complex, 4100 Blair Oaks Dr., The Colony, TX 75056.